EST. 2026 · CNY (315) 281-9639 Client Portal Start Build

 What actually breaks when the site is read-only

-When an agent can only read, every action degrades into a handoff to a human:
+When an agent can only read, an action may degrade into a handoff to a human:

 WebMCP: a site that hands the agent a set of buttons